 Making a film is a lot of work and sometimes takes years to complete.
 First, you select or write a script, a task that can take several months to perfect on its own.
 Then, a director is chosen from among the plethora of working Hollywood folks, followed by the cast and crew.
-From anywhere from 2-6 months is when principal photography takes place, as well as introducing the post production masters into their roles, including the editing, music and special effects departments.
+From anywhere from two to six months is when principal photography takes place, as well as introducing the post production masters into their roles, including the editing, music and special effects departments.
 This, of course, does not include the occasional reshoots.
 Finally, voila – a movie has been made.
 On a fast-moving project it can be done in about one and a half to two years.
 Yes, that’s the fast-moving timeline.
 Of course, this is not the timeline for all films, some are longer and some shorter.
-Sometimes way shorter, as in 48 hours.
+Sometimes way shorter — such as in 48 hours.

 The 48 Hour Film Project is a collaboration of filmmakers coming together to create a short film and compete against one another with the same lack of sleep and hurried vision.
 The project is held in 120 cities across the globe.
 Creativity and skill is where the stand-outs shine.
 This year, Austin Fusion Magazine was granted the opportunity to follow a team around for the weekend to see the crazy unfold in real time.

 Then there’s the predestined part, that’s the unique and sometimes frustrating element of the 48 Hour Film Project.
 While each participating film team can chose their own cast and crew, they must abide by a few rules.
-The main rule being only 48 hours to make a film between 4-7 minutes in length, including all the pre and post production work needed.
+The main rule being only 48 hours to make a film between four to seven minutes in length, including all the pre and post production work needed.
 Every team has the same requirements – character name and trait, a specific line of dialogue, and a specific prop.
 The main difference between the films is genre.

 Teams were given their genre at the festival kick-off party on Friday and that’s when the fun began.
 The Austin 48 Hour Project element requirements for this year were as follows: